Outdoor Learning and Play

 Piaget saw constructive play as a transition from functional to symbolic play.
 Before children begin to construct, they will have explored a range of materials in order to know how to effectively use them.

-This phase helps children to prepare for constructing which requires more purposeful movements.
-Children learn to manipulate materials to achieve a desired outcome and can be provided with a great sense of achievement.
+This phase helps children to prepare for constructing, which requires more purposeful movements.
+Children learn to manipulate materials to achieve a desired outcome and can be provided with a great sense of achievement, which is why we developed our construction play range.

-Constructive play helps children to make sense of the world, they develop problem solving and social skills and improve their fine motor development.
+Constructive play benefits early childhood education by helping children to make sense of the world whilst they develop problem solving skills, gross and fine motor skills, cognitive development, social skills, physical development and improve their fine motor development.

 Encourages Collaborative Working